Turn Your Old iPad or Tablet Into a Family Calendar Display

 Wherever you put it, make sure it’s at a height where both adults and older kids can read it.
 About 54-60 inches (137-152 cm) from the floor works for most families.

-A Koala Mount ($15, adhesive, no holes) or a simple tablet stand ($12) on a shelf keeps things clean.
+A Koala Mount (about $17, adhesive, no holes) or a simple tablet stand ($12) on a shelf keeps things clean.
 See our guide to tablet mounts and stands for all the options.

 Handling Multiple Calendars